The Association administers two distinct complaints processes under separate legislation.

 The complaints process under the Building Act is set in the Complaint Management and Administrative Penalties Policy and the associated procedure to establish a transparent, objective, impartial, timely, and fair means of addressing complaints.

 Once submitted, your complaint is reviewed to ensure that it is complete and all required information is provided.
+The Association will contact you to obtain any missing or incomplete information before proceeding with further review of your complaint.

 The complaint is then forwarded to the Registrar to determine whether it is within scope of the Act and requires further investigation.
-The Registrar may, in whole or part, close a complaint at this stage if it is outside the scope of the Building Act, unsubstantiated, frivolous, or vexatious.
+The Registrar may, in whole or part, close a complaint at this stage if it is outside the scope of the Act, unsubstantiated, frivolous, or vexatious.

 Once an investigation is complete, the findings are reviewed by the Registrar, who then decides whether, on a balance of probabilities, the respondent(s) has contravened sections 10(2), 10(3), or 23(2) of the Act.
 If the Registrar determines that a contravention has occurred, they must also decide whether an administrative penalty is required and, if so, the nature of that penalty.
 Before issuing an administrative penalty, the respondent(s) will have an opportunity to provide the Registrar with a written submission explaining how they exercised due diligence in trying to prevent the contravention.
 Notice of any administrative penalty would be served to the respondent(s) in writing.